blacknon/lssh/cmd/lsmux/README.md

 - `close_pane`: close the current pane.
 Default: `x`
 - `broadcast`: toggle broadcast input to all panes on the page.
 Default: `b`
 - `transfer`: open file transfer for the active pane.
 Default: `f`
+- `transfer_enabled`: allow the transfer UI in `lsmux`.
+Default: `true`
 - `focus_border_color`, `focus_title_color`: colors for the focused pane.
 Default: `green`
 - `broadcast_border_color`, `broadcast_title_color`: colors for panes in broadcast mode.
 Default: `yellow`
 - `done_border_color`, `done_title_color`: colors for completed command panes.
 Default: `gray`

 These values only control the `lsmux` UI.
 Host connection settings such as `addr`, `user`, `key`, and proxy options continue to be defined in the regular `common` and `server.<name>` sections.

+If you use `lsmux` mainly as a bastion or observation workspace, set `transfer_enabled = false` or pass `--disable-transfer` so the file-transfer wizard cannot be opened during that session.